Hackers News Hackers News

 Sample Peirates Menu Showing Available Post-Exploitation Techniques (Source – Unit42)

-Long-lived static tokens should be replaced with short-lived, projected service account tokens that expire automatically, cutting the value of any stolen credential.
+• Utilize Short-Lived Tokens: Replace long-lived static tokens with short-lived, projected service account tokens that automatically expire.
+This significantly reduces the window of opportunity and value of any stolen credentials.

-Runtime monitoring tools that flag unusual process execution, unexpected outbound connections, and unauthorized access to sensitive system paths inside containers are also essential, as they can stop malicious activity before it escalates to the cloud layer.
+• Implement Runtime Monitoring: Deploy runtime monitoring tools that can detect and flag unusual process execution, unexpected outbound connections, and unauthorized access to sensitive system paths within containers.
+This can halt malicious activity before it escalates to the cloud layer.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.